mandar-damle/HDM-documentation/archive/vcf/40.Deployment Steps/default.md

 ## DNS Entry to resolve FQDN

-In case On-Cloud vCenter or ESX has been added with FQDN, the user should add the DNS nameserver in HDM cloud cache component explicitly, using the following procedure:
+In case On-Cloud vCenter or ESXi has been added with FQDN, the user should add the DNS nameserver in HDM cloud cache component explicitly, using the following procedure: